Car stolen with 2 toddler boys inside in Palm Springs area

 Police say they have no information on the suspect.

-Cathedral city is about seven miles southeast of Palm Springs and about 100 miles southeast of Los Angeles.
+Cathedral City is about 7 miles southeast of Palm Springs and about 100 miles southeast of Los Angeles.

 Comments